RajeshCharwad/ApiCallingInSalesforce/README.md

 # ApiCallingInSalesforce
-REST Api calling in salesforce using Apex
+* REST Api calling in salesforce using Apex
+* Used GET,POST,PATCH,DELETE methods to display the REST API calling in salesforce using apex.
+* Used Go REST free api services.